ShreyashSingh1/Dsocial/README.md

 ## **Getting Started**

-To begin your journey on Dsocial, follow these steps:
+To begin your journey on Dconnect, follow these steps:

 1. **Sign Up**: Provide a QR code corresponding to your Anon Aadhaar during signup for secure and anonymous authentication.

-2. **Explore Features**: Take some time to explore the various features offered by Dsocial, including AI-generated content and crowd-funding opportunities.
+2. **Explore Features**: Take some time to explore the various features offered by Dconnect, including AI-generated content and crowd-funding opportunities.

 3. **Engage with the Community**: Connect with other users, engage in discussions, share content, and participate in activities within the platform.